-When you are using your applications, the visual appearance of the buttons, scroll bars, widgets, and other bits and pieces are controlled by the Theme.
-The built-in theming system can make your applications look radically different, and Ubuntu ships a number of themes with it that you can try.
+When you are using your applications, the visual appearance of the buttons, scroll bars, widgets, and other bits and pieces are controlled by the theme.
+The built-in theming system can make your applications look radically different, and Ubuntu ships with a number of themes that you can try.

 Choosing a New Theme

-To choose a new theme click System > Preferences > Theme.
-Inside the dialog box that pops up are a number of themes that you can choose.
-Just click on a theme and the desktop will be adjusted automatically.
-You can further customize your theme by clicking the Theme Details button.
+To choose a new theme, click System > Preferences > Appearance and then click on the Theme tab.
+Inside the tab that pops up are a number of themes that you can choose.
+Just click on a theme, and the desktop will be adjusted automatically.
+You can further customize your theme by clicking the Customize button.
 A new dialog box appears that has tabs for the different parts of the theme you can configure.
-Click each tab and select an entry from the list to create your own perfect theme.
+Click each tab, and select an entry from the list to create your own perfect theme.

 Installing New Themes

-To install a new theme, first head over to http://art.gnome.org/, and find a theme that you like.
+To install a new theme, first head over to http://art.gnome.org and find a theme that you like.
 You need to look for Application Themes when browsing the site.
 When you find a theme that you like, download it to your computer.
-Now Click System > Preferences > Themes and click the Install Theme button.
-Using the file chooser, find the theme that you just downloaded and it will install automatically.
+Now Click System > Preferences > Appearance, and click the Install button in the Theme tab.
+Using the file chooser, find the theme that you just downloaded, and it will install automatically.
 Now select your new theme from the list.

 Configuring a Screensaver

-To choose a different screensaver click System > Preferences > Screensaver.
-The screensaver configuration tool then loads (Figure 3-38).
+To choose a different screensaver, click System > Preferences > Screensaver.
+The screensaver configuration tool then loads (Figure 3-35).

 On the left side of the window is a list of available screensavers.
 Click on a screensaver and you will see a preview appear in the space to the right of the list.
 You can then use the slider to select how long the computer needs to be idle before the screensaver kicks in.

-The Lock Screen When Screensaver Is Active checkbox can be selected to lock the screen when the screensaver starts and, as such, require the users to enter their passwords to reactivate the desktop.
+The Lock Screen When Screensaver Is Active checkbox can be selected to lock the screen when the screensaver starts and, as such, requires a user to enter the password to reactivate the desktop.
 This is useful if you work in an office and want to ensure that no one tampers with your computer when you are away.